-- Best Shoulder Workout
+- Best Shoulder Workout Exercise Tips

 If your sport or job requires strong shoulders, these effective shoulder exercises focus on increasing your strength.
 Shoulder strengthening exercises also focus on stability and a strong rotator cuff.
 The best shoulder exercises for strengthening your shoulders and rotator cuff are not the same as the most effective shoulder exercises for building the shoulder muscles.

-- Best Traps Exercises
+- Best Exercises to Build Muscular Traps

 Some consider the trapezius muscle to be the icing on the cake.
 No matter what shirt you are wearing, big muscular traps always crown a weight lifter’s physique.
 The best shoulder exercises for the trapezius are very different from the exercises which isolate the deltoids.

-- Shoulder Exercises to Prevent Injury
+- Effective Exercises to Prevent Shoulder Injuries

 Here are three simple yet effective shoulder exercises that you can perform to help avoid common injuries to your shoulders.